 Alternatively, disclosing celiac disease might naturally come up in conversation on one of your non-food-related dates.
 In this case, pay attention to how your date reacts.
 Do they seem engaged?
 Do they seem insensitive?
 If they are insensitive, is this someone you want to spend the rest of your life with anyways?

 So we’ve gotten over the hard part of dating with celiac disease; disclosing that we have celiac to our date.
-But some might say that disclosing you needs around being intimate might be even harders.
+But some might say that disclosing you needs around being intimate might be even harder.

 And while we don’t currently have research specifically on gluten transference when kissing, we do have research proving the transference of other allergenic proteins when kissing.

 In fact, a 2006 study on the transference of peanut proteins through saliva found that the allergenic proteins did transfer with saliva mouth to mouth when kissing.
 While gluten isn’t a peanut protein, it is a complex protein that likely would behave in a similar way.
-If you’re comfortable extrapolating this to gluten, then kissing is not a concern.

 But the question is: how in the world do you tell your date this?
 I won’t sugarcoat it, it’s going to suck.
+I recommend being honest about it.
+Let them know “Because I have celiac, kissing could make me sick if you’ve just eaten gluten, I’ve got a toothbrush & toothpaste you can use if you choose to eat gluten for this reason!”

 So we’ve covered the challenges of dating, how to dine out safely with celiac while dating, how to kiss safely with celiac disease, now let’s talk about long-term relationships.
 When dating long-term there are a couple of things to consider: how you’ll set up your future kitchen together, how you’ll handle family gatherings, and your love languages.